by Jim Blanchard

 When the community was very small it was perhaps natural for members of the Board who knew each other very well, and everybody in town knew everybody else, to follow the principle of “tickle me Toby, and I will tickle you.”
 But we are a large community now; nobody knows anybody else well, and yet we find here that we have raised respectability to a fetish.
 Machray was entrenched behind a whited sepulchre of respectability, and members of the Board, even today, seem to have little sense of the wrong of even a shadow of nepotism.
 [47]

 With the end of the Royal Commission’s proceedings and the implementation of most of its recommendations, the Machray Scandal began to fade from the public consciousness.
-Within a year John Macbray died in prison of cancer, a tragic end to a long and, in many ways, a productive life.
+Within a year John Machray died in prison of cancer, a tragic end to a long and, in many ways, a productive life.
 On 3 November 1932, the front page of the Free Press carried a description of Machray, during his brief testimony before the Royal Commission, that is deeply moving, but must have been deeply distressing for a such a proud man.

 Unable to be removed from his bed, guards carried him from his cell in the prison hospital to one of the offices on the second floor of the jail, where Dr. George Campbell, the prison physician was in constant attendance.
 Lying in his little cot, a shadow of his former self, with flushed cheeks and wasted hands, he was a pathetic figure.
 Often he grew greatly excited.
 Repeatedly he tapped the little table that stood beside him and then as his mood changed, would nervously strike the wall with his fingers.
 [48]

-John Machray had been swept up in the excitement of the city’s great pre world war one boom, seeing it as a chance to fulfill a dream of becoming wealthy as others had before him.
+John Machray had been swept up in the excitement of the city’s great pre-World War One boom, seeing it as a chance to fulfill a dream of becoming wealthy as others had before him.
 Machray no doubt also saw it as an opportunity to enrich his various clients, toward whom he clearly felt a strong sense of responsibility.
 Like other speculators, he was ruined in the collapse of real estate values in 1912 and 1913.
 Unlike them, he controlled a large pool of capital which he was willing to use to conceal the essential fact of his ruin.
 By the time the truth came out, he had squandered nearly all the money in his care in this hopeless cause.
 Machray’s story is one of ambition and greed, unpleasant characteristics tempered in his case by a complex and interesting personality in which pride and a sense of responsibility played leading roles.

-1. Winnipeg Tribune, August 25, 1931, p.
+1. Winnipeg Tribune, 25 August 1931, p.
 1.

 2. Richard A. Willie, “'A Proper Ideal During Action’: Fraternity, Leadership and Lifestyle in Winnipeg Lawyers’ Professional Culture, 1878 - 1900” Journal of Canadian Studies, vol. 27 (1), 1992, pp. 66-67.